 Unified Technology & Agricultural Program

-A non-profit and non-governmental organization for empowering African communities while keeping indigenous cultures intact.
+A non-profit and non-governmental organization geared towards empowering African communities, while keeping indigenous cultures intact.
 We provide instruction on agricultural methods to grow agricultural entrepreneurship through research, technology, and resources to attain water security.
-We involve a cooperative and resilient education plan and business skills to operate on a level that meets agribusiness and profit needs
+We involve a cooperative and resilient education plan and business skills to operate on a level that meets agribusiness and profit needs.

-Addressing – Water, Food and Poverty Issues in Semi-Arid Africa
+Water, Food, and Poverty Issues in Semi-Arid Africa

 The Dry Season

 During the dry season, agricultural operation is near impossible without irrigation.
 Farmers move to cities, creating population density and poverty.
 The dry season is one of two seasons in semi-arid Africa.
 The dry season is characterized by low humidity, lack of water and depletion of subsistence crops between November to April yearly.

 The Rainy-Wet Season